 What is ARFID?

-New ARFID Support Group
+ARFID Carer Support Group

 It’s much easier to manage when you feel supported, and less alone.